zachdyszelwcu/csc468project/README.md

 ### CMD ["node", "server.js"]
 Runs the Node.js server using server.js
-This starts the Express server that servers the frontend
+This starts the Express server that serves the frontend

 # Backend Dockerfile ([View File](./yolov8/Dockerfile))
 ### FROM python:3.10-slim
 Using a python image
-I chose this because it is needed to support the backend and host the required libraries.
+I chose this because it supports the backend and provides compatibility with the required libraries

 ### WORKDIR /app
 Changes the directory to /app inside of the newly created container